Better today, perfect for the future. We’re bringing faster, more reliable and greener broadband to Eastbourne, Hastings and East Sussex.

 The digital divide is also driving an educational crisis.
 Nick Flaherty, Digilocal, commented in January 2021 that, "There is still a serious lack of understanding from the government on what families need.

 They need broadband and iPads or laptops.
 The pandemic could provide a spotlight on digital inequality."

 FTTH (full fibre to the home) is not just about speed… it’s a revolution!

-No. Fibre to the node (FTTN) providers run fibre lines to a central node, and then from there through existing copper or coaxial lines to the customer.
-FTTH (Fibre to the Home) providers, on the other hand, run fibre lines directly to the consumer's home, meaning there is no “last mile”.
+No. Fibre to the cabinet(FTTC) providers run fibre lines to a central node (cabinet), and then from there through existing copper or coaxial lines to the customer.
+FTTH (Fibre to the Home) or Fibre to the Premesis (FTTP) providers, on the other hand, run fibre optic lines directly to the consumer's home, meaning there is no “last mile”.

 It’s this old, copper line that causes the problems with your internet connectivity and speed.
 A Full Fibre network gives unparalleled speeds and reliability.
 In fact, many technological advances will only be possible with a full fibre network.

 What does 100 Mbps+ mean for you?